SteveDoyle2/NASTRAN-95/um/bulk.md

 LALPHA    ID number of the required AEFACT data card which lists the +'s
           (Integer > 0).

-NXIS      Number of dimensionless chordwise coordinates (î) used to define
+NXIS      Number of dimensionless chordwise coordinates (Ã®) used to define
           the geometry of the strips (Integer >= 0 or blank) (see Remark 4 below).

-LXIS      ID number of the AEFACT data card which lists the î`s (Integer = 0
+LXIS      ID number of the AEFACT data card which lists the Ã®`s (Integer = 0
           if Ca = 0, NTHICK > 0, Integer > 0 if Ca > 0, NTHICK = 0) where Ca
           is control surface chord length.

-NTAUS     Number of thickness ratios (ç) used to define the geometry of the
+NTAUS     Number of thickness ratios (Ã§) used to define the geometry of the
           strips (Integer >= 0 or blank).

-LTAUS     ID number of the AEFACT data card which lists the ç`s (Integer = 0
+LTAUS     ID number of the AEFACT data card which lists the Ã§`s (Integer = 0
           or blank if NTAUS = 0, Integer > 0 if NTAUS > 0).

 CAOCi     Ratio of chord of control surface to chord of strip (Ca/c) for